 'All Good' (Alles ist Gut'): Film Review | Locarno 2018

-The feature debut of Berlin-born director Eva Trobisch features a powerhouse performance from Aenne Schwarz ('Stefan Zweig: Farewell to Europe') as a woman struggling to make sense of the world after she's been raped.
+The feature debut from Berlin-born director Eva Trobisch features a powerhouse performance from Aenne Schwarz ('Stefan Zweig: Farewell to Europe') as a woman struggling to make sense of the world after she's been raped.

 A woman tries to repress what happened one intoxicated night when an inappropriate pass at her turned into rape in the ironically titled German drama All Good (Alles ist Gut).Though only East Berlin-born director Eva Trobisch’s feature debut, this is already a mature, fully realized film that is markedly better than the work of a lot of more seasoned directors at the recent Locarno fest, where it went home with the best first-feature honor.
 On home turf, at the Munich Film Festival, it walked away with the Fipresci critics’ prize as well as accolades for director and actress, boding well for its local release in October.
 While artfully restrained to the extent it almost borders on the austere, All Good should have some commercial potential in niche release, aided by the current spotlight on female directorial talent and stories, and sadly augmented by its topicality in the era of the #Metoo movement.